Site/Road Cost Estimates, Fees and Bonds

 Bond and Fee Worksheet

-The bond and fee worksheet is a useful tool for the engineer to determine bonds and fees for site road permits.
+The Bond and Fee Calculation Worksheet is a useful tool for the engineer to determine bonds and fees for site/road permits.

 Most site/road permits require bonding for work proposed in the public road r/w and public work outside the r/w.
 These bonds must be posted prior to permit issuance and are held through the duration of the construction period until permit closure.
 In limited instances, the bonds may be reduced during the construction phase.
 For more information on bond reduction, refer to the County Code Subtitle 23.